hanjiaxuan-hub/hanjiaxuan-hub.github.io/_pages/about.md

 I am a researcher interested in urban biodiversity, bird ecology, and conservation.

 I completed my master's degree at Huazhong Agricultural University, where I studied how urban lake parks support bird diversity in Wuhan, China.

+My research focuses on understanding how urban green and blue spaces support bird communities and how cities can promote biodiversity conservation.

 ## Research Interests